azangru/mysite/src/diary/2022/index.md

   - [discussion on StackOverflow](https://stackoverflow.com/a/71111448/3925302) inspired by Nest.js

 ## November 15
-- [Repository](https://github.com/dylanbeattie/miles-camp-2022) for JS Ray-Tracing workshop from Miles Camp 2022 (is it by Dylan Beattie? don't know)
+- [Repository](https://github.com/dylanbeattie/miles-camp-2022) for JS Ray-Tracing workshop from Miles Camp 2022 (is it by Dylan Beattie? don’t know)
 - [Course handbook](https://github.com/ursatile/jsray) for building a simple ray tracer in JavaScript

 ## November 12
 - [An example of server-side rendering of a React app with React Router, using Vite](https://github.com/remix-run/react-router/tree/main/examples/ssr).
-It's interesting how they treat the development and the production build.
+It’s interesting how they treat the development and the production build.

 ## November 10
 - [An example of using Lit with Eleventy](https://github.com/e111077/11ty-lit)